 There Is a Catch

-Sounds to good to be true?
-Maybe to a few this can be regular spot to visit because like most recreation center there are limits.
+Sounds too good to be true?
+Maybe to a few this can be a regular spot to visit because like most recreation centers there are limits.
 Entrance to Grand Valley is restricted to residents of Indian Hill or residential customers to of the Indian Hill Water Works.
 There is a gate at the entrance of the park that you will need an access card to operate.
 Those who have an access pass are permitted to bring two guests with them each visit.

 Qualify for a Card

 For those who meet the requirement of living in Indian Hill or is a customer of the Indian Hill Water Works, you can pick up your free access card at the Indian Hill Administration Building on Drake Rd.
 A second card is available for $10.00.
 Limit two cards per family.
 Be sure to bring your photo ID because they do check it.

 Don’t Qualify, but want to visit the park

 - Ask to be a guest on someone’s pass

 - Become friends with someone who has a pass and then ask to be a guest!
 As a result, you will likely make a good friend too.